Quick-Start Guide for Innovators

 Select your role

-Choose “You are a researcher at a university, lab, or institute” if you are an academic researcher. -
+- Choose “I am a researcher at a university, lab, or institute” if you are an academic researcher.

 Enter your institutional details